jundalisay/spblist/content/en/about.md

 So Adam Smith is such an evil guy for causing so much trouble, right?

-By reading Adam Smith's works, we saw that he actually advocated the strict regulation of banking, comparing it to [the building of firewalls in order to prevent the spread of fire](/research/smith/wealth-of-nations/book-2/chapter-2m/).
+By reading Adam Smith's works, we saw that he actually advocated the strict regulation of banking, comparing it to [the building of firewalls in order to prevent the spread of fire](/research/smith/astronomy/part-09/).

-Greenspan was really citing Samuelson and neoliberal writers who preferred selfish-interest over social interest.
+Greenspan was really citing Samuelson and neoliberal writers who preferred selfish-interest over social interest (i.e. getting filthy rich at the expense of others or society).

 After concluding that Greenspan and Samuelson were the bad guys, Smith logically became the good guy to us.
-- Smith cited David Hume heavily in his works
+- Smith cited David Hume heavily in his works and explained Descartes' cosmology in [History of Astronomy](/research/smith/astronomy/)
 - Hume agreed with Descartes, and cited Plato
 - Descartes' aether is from Plato
 - Plato wrote about Socrates